danielrhzhu/3DB/README.md

 ## References:
-This project closely closes the teachings of MIT's Distributed Systems course [6.824](http://nil.csail.mit.edu/6.824/2022/general.html).
+This project closely follows the teachings of MIT's Distributed Systems course [6.824](http://nil.csail.mit.edu/6.824/2022/general.html).
 The consensus algorithm used in 3DB is detailed in this [paper](http://nil.csail.mit.edu/6.824/2022/papers/raft-extended.pdf).

 ## Changelog:
 + **May 10, 2023**: Leader elections are implemented.
 So exciting!